RatJuggler/advent-of-code/2016/README.md

 This one requires extra careful reading to ensure that the Part 1 scrambling rules were implemented correctly.
 To help with this I split out the various transformations into their own class and added tests for them.
 Part 2 looked like it should be similar, just with unscrambling rules, but I've got stuck trying to implement the reverse of the "rotate based on letter position" instruction.
+So after thinking I'm missing something I checked a few blogs on solutions to this and it turns out you can't do a simple reverse.
+I did as others and simply tested each combination of rotating back left, then applying the "rotate based on letter position" again until the result matched the starting point.

 ##### Day 22: Grid Computing
 I completed Part 1 without implementing the full Node connectivity to keep things simple.
 I've decided to move on instead of